 Overall, the Carmel River environment with respect to riparian vegetation, river flow, and aquifer levels is in better condition today than it was in 1990 when the Allocation Program EIR was prepared.
 This improvement is evidenced by increased riparian habitat and higher water tables in the Carmel Valley alluvial aquifer.
 However, the steelhead fishery was rebounding until the onset of the 2012-2015 drought.
 During and after the drought, steelhead numbers declined to levels similar to those seen in previous droughts.
 Then in 2017, with abundant winter rains, adult steelhead were observed in the system and the District did not have to rescue juvenile steelhead in the mainstem of the Carmel River.
 However, rescues were carried out in the tributaries.
 This was also the case in the summer of 2019.
+Then in the summer of 2020, because of lower rainfall, rescues resumed in the mainstem of the Carmel River.

-The comprehensive MPWMD Mitigation Program is an important factor responsible for this improvement.
+The comprehensive MPWMD Mitigation Program is an important factor responsible for helping maintain steelhead populations in the Carmel River.
 Direct actions such as fish rescues and rearing, and riparian habitat restoration literally enable species to survive and reproduce.
 Indirect action such as conservation programs, water augmentation, ordinances/regulations and cooperative development of Cal-Am operation strategies result in less environmental impact from human water needs than would occur otherwise.
 The District's comprehensive monitoring program provides a solid scientific data baseline, and enables better understanding of the relationships between weather, hydrology, human activities and the environment.
 Better understanding of the MPWRS enables informed decision-making that achieves the District's mission of benefiting the community and the environment.

 It is acknowledged that there are other important factors responsible for this improved situation.
-For example, since Water Year (WY) 1991, the Carmel River has received normal or better runoff in 18 out of 28 years.
+For example, since Water Year (WY) 1991, the Carmel River has received normal or better runoff in 19 out of 29 years.
 Actions by federal resource agencies under the Endangered Species Act (ESA) or the SWRCB under its Order WR 95-10 and follow-up orders have provided strong incentive for Cal-Am and other local water producers to examine and amend water production practices to the degree feasible, and for the community to reduce water use.
 Except for one year in 1997, the community has complied with the production limits imposed on Cal-Am by the SWRCB since Order 95-10 became effective in July 1995.